zbauman3/zanebauman.com/src/articles/worker-mouse.md

 ### Software

+> The software is open source and available at [github.com/zbauman3/WorkerMouse](https://github.com/zbauman3/WorkerMouse).

 With the hardware design and USB driver settled, all I needed to do was write some software to periodically move the mouse.
 I chose to write it using [the AVR Toolchain (v3.7.0)](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers), which relies on the excellent [avr-libc (v2.0.0)](https://github.com/avrdudes/avr-libc).
 I took this approach as an exploration into using the toolchain developed by the hardware manufacturer, rather than a third-party abstraction like Arduino.

 I wanted the mouse movements to feel somewhat realistic — mostly just for fun.
 This meant the only software I needed to write was a timer to periodically move the mouse, use a pseudo-random number generator to pick movement amounts and speeds, and a USB report generator.
 Altogether, that’s less than 200 lines of code (not including the USB device configuration such as name, VID/PID, etc).